poliorcetics/cargo-intraconv/README.md

   - `#method.method_name` links will sometimes be transformed to point to the wrong item.
 This is because `intraconv` uses regexes to find links and the types related to them, which is not perfect.
-  - `[Item](link)` links are not transformed.
-There are a lot more false positives with those so, as long as no one wants them, I will not add them.
-    I'm still open to a PR adding them if you wish to do so and will gladly help you if needed !

 [the issues at `rust-lang/rust`]: https://github.com/rust-lang/rust/issues?q=is%3Aopen+label%3AA-intra-doc-links+label%3AC-bug